If you don't know your pyrolytic from your catalytic, our guide walks you through the features you can find on modern built-in ovens.

 Some ovens have a steam function with an integral water tank.
 The water is vaporised and provides a quick and healthy cooking method.
 It can also be used for crisping bread.

 This function, which cooks food on a spit like a rotisserie, isn’t found on many ovens.
-When we tested it in past, we found the results were no better than roasting a chicken in the conventional way.
+When we tested them in past, we found the results were no better than roasting a chicken in the conventional way.